hxst1/Update-go-version/README.md

         "start": "yarn setup | go run src/main.go"
       }
   ```
+4. You can now run it with yarn or npm `yarn start` or `npm run start`
+  - if you use npm modify the start script to the following ` "start": "npm run setup | go run src/main.go"`

 **Note:** This script may contain errors, anything or improvement you can contact me on discord EyA#1799